mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Observance**: Chuko Liang, the greatest military strategist of his time, still somehow found himself trapped in a city with only a few hundred men against an army of 150,000; whereupon he decided to simply sit on the city wall alone with a lute and sing.
 Because of his reputation, the enemy commander thought it was an ambush, so they retreated instead to be safe.

-**Observance 2**: (well, well, there aren't always negative examples) P.T.
-Barnum, who, when told that his lack of reputation was the reason he didn't get a deal, immediately went rogue to destroy his opponent's reputation; thereby making himself seem like a better alternative.
-Later, when he *did* have a reputation, he could use it to parody his opponents, messing with them once again.
+**Observance 2**: P.T.
+Barnum, who, when told that his lack of reputation was the reason he didn't get a deal, immediately went underground to destroy his opponent's reputation; thereby making himself seem like a better alternative in comparison.
+Later, when he *did* have a reputation already, he used it to parody his opponents, messing with them once again.

 **Note**: Like it or not, we will have some sort of reputation anyway.
-If we don't give a fuck about it, we'll only be known for not giving a fuck about it...
-So if it's inevitable, it should be us who control the world's image of us rather than the world!
+Not giving a fuck about it doesn't make it go away -- it only means that we'll be known as someone who doesn't give a fuck about reputation.
+So if it's inevitable, shouldn't it be us who control the world's image of us rather than the world?

 <br>